jfrancoiscollin/ClinReport/README.md

 ## Introduction

-Initially, the aim of ClinReport is to create statistical outputs (tables and graphics) in ‘Microsoft Word’ according to ‘clinical standards’ of reporting.
+The aim of ClinReport is to create statistical outputs (tables and graphics) in ‘Microsoft Word’ according to ‘clinical standards’ of reporting.

-Since the formatted outputs are it’s suitable for any publications, it can also be used outside the scope of clinical trials.
+The formatted outputs are also suitable for any publications, so it can also be used outside the scope of clinical trials.

 ## Installation